 to ragweed you may be allergic to chamomile as well.
 Chervil (Anthriscus cerefolium) Chicory (Cichorium intybus) Chives (Allium schoeonoprasum) -- very strong onion taste Chrysanthemum ( Chrysanthemum morifolium or Chrysanthemum indicum) -- petals, remove the bitter white base, strong flavor, used in tea Citrus blossoms (orange, lemon, lime, grapefruit, kumquat) Clover -- use dried in tea Coriander (Coriandrum sativum) Cornflower (Centaurea cynaus) Dandelions (Taraxacum officinale) -- use young flowers and buds, mature flowers are bitter

-Dianthus -- remove the bitter narrow base Dill (Anethum graveolens) Daylilies (Hemerocallis) -- buds, flowers, petals; eat in moderation, can have diuretic and laxative effects Elderflower (Sambucus species) -- blossoms for tea; washing flowers removes much of the flavor English Daisy (Bellis perennis) -- mildly bitter taste Fennel (Foeniculum vulgare) Fireweed (Epilobium angustifolium) Fuchsia (Fuchsia X hybrida) Garden Sorrel (Rumex acetosa) -- taste like lemon!
-Garland chrysanthemum (Chrysanthemum coronarium) -- petals Garlic (Allium sativum) -- garlic flowers have a mild garlic flavor and are nice in salads German chamomile (Matricaria recutita) Ginger (Zingiber officinale) Gladiolus -- remove anthers Green alkanet (Pentaglottis sempervirens) -- only the flowers are edible Hesperis matronalis (young leaves, flowers) Hibiscus (Hibiscus rosa-sinensis) -- citrus flavor, often used as a garnish Hollyhock (Althea rosea) -- vegetable flavor, often used as a garnish Honeysuckle (Lonicera japonica) -- other species called "honeysuckle" are not edible.
+Dianthus -- remove the bitter narrow base Dill (Anethum graveolens) Daylilies (Hemerocallis) -- buds, flowers, petals.
+Remove the stamens.
+Good in salads or sauteed.
+Eat in moderation, can have diuretic and laxative effects in some people Elderflower (Sambucus species) -- blossoms for tea, syrup, jelly, and wine; shake flowers to remove dirt or insects -- washing flowers removes much of the flavor English Daisy (Bellis perennis) -- mildly bitter taste Fennel (Foeniculum vulgare) Fireweed (Epilobium angustifolium) Fuchsia (Fuchsia X hybrida) Garden Sorrel (Rumex acetosa) -- tastes like lemon!
+Garland chrysanthemum (Chrysanthemum coronarium) -- petals Garlic (Allium sativum) -- garlic flowers have a mild garlic flavor and are nice in soups and salads German chamomile (Matricaria recutita) Ginger (Zingiber officinale) Gladiolus -- remove anthers Green alkanet (Pentaglottis sempervirens) -- only the flowers are edible Hesperis matronalis (young leaves, flowers) Hibiscus (Hibiscus rosa-sinensis) -- citrus flavor, often used as a garnish Hollyhock (Althea rosea) -- vegetable flavor, often used as a garnish Honeysuckle (Lonicera japonica) -- other species called "honeysuckle" are not edible.
 Impatiens (Impatiens wallerana) Jasmine (Jasminum sambac, Jasmine officinale) -- "false jasmine" is poisonous Johnny

 Jump-Ups (Viola tricolor) -- wintergreen flavor.
 Eat in moderation,